 Now with three children ages 9, 5, and 3 and a disabled husband, Arika provides for her family by working full-time as an LPN while completing her studies.
 “This scholarship has helped me tremendously,” beams Arika.
 “The road has not been easy, but my kids are all the motivation I need.
 They’ve witnessed the hard work, dedication, and commitment I’ve had to reach my goals.
 I can’t wait to give back as a Labor & Delivery nurse to make a better life for my family and my community.”
 Arika graduated in June and plans to seek a labor and delivery RN position at Asante Rogue Regional Medical Center.

 Inspirational nursing students like Arika are the reason Ruth Evans started the Evans Endowed Nursing Scholarship in 2002.
 Ruth served as an RN in the Army and eventually moved to Ashland with her husband Dr. William G. Evans in 1998.
 Mrs. Evans established the endowment fund after William’s death in honor of their shared dedication to community health care.
-When she died in 2013, Ruth’s $2.5 million bequest was the largest contribution Ashland Community Hospital Foundation has received in its 44-year history, significantly increasing the capacity of the Evans nursing scholarship.
+When she died in 2013, Ruth’s $2.5 million bequest was the largest contribution Ashland Community Health Foundation has received in its 44-year history, significantly increasing the capacity of the Evans nursing scholarship.